-Now that you can have identified content marketing holes to fill and new opportunities to take advantage of, it’s time to get creative.
+Now that you’ve identified content marketing holes to fill and new opportunities to take advantage of, it’s time to get creative.
 Time to re-imagine your content.
 Put it into new perspectives.
 Think about how many new ways you can connect.

-If you want to simply for those early in the content marketing process you may want to introduce them to your business or service with an infographic.
-Or if you have a heavier subject, a white paper can be an intellectual way to win over prospects.
+If you want to simply for those early in the content marketing process, you may want to introduce them to your business or service with an infographic.

-Now if you’ve been warming up a prospect by exposing them to your content, you need to go deeper with more specific tactic such as guide or video product training approach.
+Now if you’ve been warming up a prospect by exposing them to your content, you need to go deeper with more valid tactic such as guide, white paper or video product training approach.

 A list of content variations

-Now that you’re ready to repurpose your content, take a look at just some of the opportunities you can create:
+Now that you’re ready to repurpose your content take a look at 17 opportunities you can create:

-- The Ultimate Guide – a comprehensive guide to waht every subject you can
+4 The Ultimate Guide – a comprehensive guide

-- Infographic – always a classic, simpler the better, images & graphs that inform.
+5 Infographic – always a classic, the simpler, the better, images & graphs that inform.

-- Case Study or Customer Success Story – powerful story telling format that uses four vital elements, situation, solu
+6 Case Study or Customer Success Story – compelling storytelling format

-- POV (point of view) an more opinionated but shorter version of a white paper
+8 POV (point of view) a more opinionated but shorter version of a white paper

-- How-To or Explainer video – these are short and simple presentations
+9 How-To or Explainer video – these are brief and straightforward presentations

-- Decision Tree – here’s a way to show a complex set of actions ot choices
+10 Decision Tree – here’s a way to show a complex set of actions and choices

-- Creative Brief – a startegic overview of a marketing direction
+12 Creative Brief – a strategic picture of a marketing direction

-- Interview – a Q & A with notable pro or insider can bring amazing insight to an issue
+13 Interview – a Q & A with notable pro or insider can bring incredible insight to an issue

-- Course – go out and teach what you know about a topic – it can be great content
+14 Course – go out and teach what you know about a topic – it can be convincing content

-- Seminar – show off your knowledge in a presenation, simple as that
+15 Seminar – show off your knowledge in a presentation, simple as that

-- Tutorials – here’s over the shoulder guidance you apply in any way
+16 Tutorials – here’s over-the-shoulder guidance you apply in any way

-- Master Class – indepth knowledge sharing with an academic flare
+17 Master Class – in-depth knowledge sharing with an academic flare

 There you have it.
 Some ways to repurpose your content, a nifty tool to help organize and optimize it along with a hearty list of content options.
-So here’s your invitation to have at it.
-The better you plan and organize your content marketing, the better you will be able to find success.
+So have at it.
+The better you plan and organize your content marketing, the faster you will be able to find success.